enwi/hueplusplus/README.md

 ## How to use
 ### <a name="findingBridges"></a>Finding Bridges
-If you want to find a Hue Bridge make a HueFinder object and call FindBridges() it will return a vector containing the ip and mac adress of all found Bridges.
+If you want to find a Hue Bridge make a HueFinder object and call FindBridges() it will return a vector containing the ip and mac address of all found Bridges.
 If no Bridges were found the vector is empty, so make sure that in that case you provide an ip and mac address.
 ```C++
 HueFinder finder;